Astronomy

 October 10: Southern Taurid meteor shower peak

 The Southern Taurids will peak on October 10 with a zenithal hourly rate of 5.
-The Moon a 8 days old waning crescent at 48%.
+The Moon will be a 8 days old waning crescent at 48%.

 Some meteors may also be spotted between September 10 and November 20.
 They will radiate from the constellation of Cetus at the speed of 27 km/s on average.
 (Constellation map already displayed above, when discussing the asteroid 39 Laetitia at opposition.)